 “It didn’t come up when I played.
 My experience when I played for the Toronto Marlies, Kyle Dubas and Sheldon Keefe were very progressive in adopting analytics years ago.
 Your eyes can lie to you.” – Justin Bourne

 For Mirtle, Bourne, and coaches everywhere, analytics assist in the decision-making process.
 It exposes players who might not score a lot but possess other numbers that still have value to a team.
 Numbers that earn ice time because the coach trusts them.
 This is one you won’t want to miss.
-Check out the trailer below and subscribe to watch the entire interview.
+Check out the trailer below and watch the entire interview with a TCS membership.

 Access our entire library of videos from our annual TeamSnap Hockey Coaches Conference.